EdgerLab/TE_Density_Old/README.md

 the gff of transposons.

 7. To get up and running, unzip the TE_Bank, mRNA_Bank, and Gene_Bank to get all the requisite starting files.
+To run everything, run Density_Expression.py